IndRev 1.0: How The Industrial Revolution Got Traction - And Brought Us Tomorrow

 31 Dec 2015.
 Robert E. Kaplan

-The industrial revolution changed the world completely and, it seems, irreversibly, yet how it all began is not common knowledge.
-Most people have only a vague or patchy idea.
-Since that was also true of me, I dug into some research.
-(By far the best of the several books I read on the subject is Unbound Prometheus, by David Landes, a brilliant scholar with encyclopedic knowledge who writes extraordinarily well.)
+The industrial revolution changed the world completely and, it seems, irreversibly, yet many people have only a vague or patchy idea of how it began in the first place.
+That was true of me too.
+By far the best of the several books I read on the subject is Unbound Prometheus, by David Landes, a brilliant scholar with encyclopedic knowledge who writes like a novelist.

-In doing the research, it struck me that, fundamentally, the industrial revolution like all revolutions came down to elemental transfers of control or power, in the sense of who governs.
+It strikes me that the industrial revolution like all revolutions came down to elemental transfers of control or power.
 It is no accident that the very term was lifted from the then-recent French Revolution and American Revolution, each of which were utter and complete change-overs in control.
 Interestingly, the industrial revolution began in England where, just 75 years earlier in 1688, the Glorious Revolution had redressed the imbalance in power between royalty and parliament.
 Material to any entrepreneurial economy, it secured property rights.
 The king or queen could no longer seize property at will.

 At its crux the industrial revolution was technological.
 It radically and drastically changed the way work was done and the way things were made.
 There were actually two technological revolutions that happened in quick succession.
 In the first, the actual tool or equipment for making stuff was stripped from the hands of the worker, who previously had authority over it.
 Putting aside the benefits of automation and the drawbacks of manual work, it's a little like someone skilled at playing the piano being replaced by a player piano and reduced to turning it on and off.